Afif13/CSS-polygon-border/README.md

 ## Use Cases

-A few use cases when the polygon border can be useful
+A few use cases where this worklet can be useful

 ### Button Collection